epsagon/epsagon-node/README.md

 Alternatively you can pass a comma-separated list of sensitive keys using the `EPSAGON_IGNORED_KEYS` environment variable to get the same effect.

+Also you can set `urlPatternsToIgnore` to ignore HTTP calls to specific domains, or set it through `EPSAGON_URLS_TO_IGNORE` as a comma separated string of hostnames.

 ## Web frameworks